tbreunung/Freak-wave-forecasting/README.md

 Please cite [1] or [2] if you use any of these codes for your own work.

 # Reference
 [1] T. Breunung and B. Balachandran.
 Preditcion of Freak Waves from Buoy Measurements.
-Scientific Reperts, in print.
+Scientific Reports, in print.

 [2] Breunung, T., & Balachandran, B. (2023, June).
 Are Rogue Waves Predictable From Field Measurements?.
 In International Conference on Offshore Mechanics and Arctic Engineering (Vol. 86847, p.
 V002T02A015).
 American Society of Mechanical Engineers. https://doi.org/10.1115/OMAE2023-103020

 # Additional Data

-The utilized data sets are availiable at
+The utilized data sets are availiable at https://doi.org/10.5281/zenodo.12628500 .